alfredodiaz53/big-bang/docs/developer/dev-oci-workflow.md

 - Nexus Registry (see CI test values for auto-creation of OCI registry)
 - Harbor (currently in sandbox, but functioning well with the test values)

 1. Install a minimal Big Bang on your cluster, not including the package you want to test.
-You should at least install Istio and the registry (Gitlab, Nexus, Harbor)
+You should at least install Istio and the registry (Gitlab, Nexus, Harbor).

-1. Modify CoreDNS for your cluster to route traffic to `x.bigbang.dev` (ex: `harbor.bigbang.dev`) to the IP of the public ingress gateway
+1. Modify CoreDNS for your cluster to route traffic to `x.bigbang.dev` (ex: `harbor.bigbang.dev`) to the IP of the public ingress gateway.

-1. Modify `/etc/hosts` to route `x.bigbang.dev` to the Public IP of your instance (if using a remote/ec2 based cluster)
+1. Modify `/etc/hosts` to route `x.bigbang.dev` to the Public IP of your instance (if using a remote/ec2 based cluster).

 1. Push Helm tgz to your chosen registry.